05Prakhar/MarcoPoloAI/PRD.md

-The app is meant for travellers to easily plan their trip.
+The app is meant for travellers to easily discover and plan their trip.
 People can search and share their itenary with their friends/family.

 # Features